DariusF1/MSc-Final-Project/README.md

 # Thesis Title: Spatio Temporal Crime Hotspot Detection and Prediction in Urban North West England

-Portfolio of py code I applied in my MSc Final Project for exploratory data analysis, forecasting, clustering and ensemble methods.
+Portfolio of Python code I applied in my MSc Final Project for exploratory data analysis, forecasting, clustering and ensemble methods.

 1_ includes some beautiful Folium package mapping.
 Do check back as more code will be uploaded weekly as I aim to present the analysis process and methods in the clearest way possible.